fbpx

 According to Janashia, who last month joined the opposition Coalition for Change alliance, the decision was political retribution for the criticism voiced by the university’s staff and students against the government.
 ISU has been seen by its critics, including many supporters of the Georgian Dream government, as a stronghold of liberal thought since its formation in 2006 through the merger of several educational institutions.

-In particular, ISU has been vocal in their opposition of the foreign agent law, which inspired widespread protests when it was reintroduced in April 2024.
+In particular, ISU has been vocal in their opposition to the foreign agent law, which inspired widespread protests when it was reintroduced in April 2024.
 Critics of the law dubbed it the ‘Russian law’, due to its similarity to legislation used by the Kremlin to crush dissent and civil society in Russia.

 [Read more: Georgian government launches onerous and invasive registration for ‘foreign agent’ NGOs and media